 The 2016 Long-Term Incentive Plan (the "2016 Plan"), approved by the Company's stockholders on December 12, 2016 (the "Adoption Date"), provides for the issuance of up to 300,000 shares of the Company's common stock reserved for issuance under the 2016 Plan plus any additional shares of the Company's common stock that were available for grant under the 2008 Incentive Plan (the "2008 Plan") at the Adoption Date or would otherwise become available for grant under the 2008 Plan as a result of subsequent termination or forfeiture of awards under the 2008 Plan.
 At the Company's Annual Meeting of Stockholders held on June 25, 2019, the Company's stockholders approved an amendment to the 2016 Plan to increase the number of shares authorized for issuance by 1,100,000 shares.
-At March 31, 2021, a total of approximately 443,000 shares were available for new awards.
+At the Company's Annual Meeting of Stockholders held on June 22, 2021, the Company's stockholders approved an amendment to the 2016 Plan to increase the number of shares authorized for issuance by 2,500,000 shares.
+At June 30, 2021, a total of approximately 2,118,067 shares were available for new awards.